lucasjct/form-with-nightwatch/README.md

  6.writing test

- 7.run 'npm test' or npm test -- --tag. use tag if have two files of test in folde 'tests'.
+ 7.run 'npm test' or npm test -- --tag. use tag if have two files of test in folder 'tests'.
 The tag is defined in 'my-test.js'.